 Science fiction, my friends, comes in all shapes and sizes; and it is in that spirit that we recognize the lovely Sasha Grey for her work aboard the very adult-themed This Ain't Star Trek XXX (2009) parody.
 Grey was born on this day in 1988.

 On this day in 1952 (in Mexico), Lost Continent was found on the silver screen.
-Directed by Sam Newfield, the SciFi/Fantasy starred Cesar Romero, Hillary Brooke, and Chick Chandler; and here's the plot summary as provided by the folks at IMDB.com:
+Directed by Sam Newfield from a story by Richard H. Landau, Carroll Young, and Orville H. Hampton, the SciFi/Fantasy starred Cesar Romero, Hillary Brooke, Chick Chandler, and others.
+Here's the plot summary as provided by the folks at IMDB.com:

 "Major Joe Nolan heads a rescue mission in the South Pacific to recover a downed atomic rocket.
 The crew crashlands on a mysterious island, and spends much time rock-climbing.
 They meet up with a native girl, a big lizard, and some dinosaurs."